 Dr. Shields serves as an expert witness in environmental forensics and has testified on the origin, transport, and fate of chemicals in air, soils, sediments, surface water, groundwater, and biota, and exposure of humans and ecological receptors to those chemicals.
-He has particular expertise in the environmental chemistry and source identification of dioxins and furans, PCBs, PAHs, PFASs, organic and inorganic pesticides, heavy metals, and metalloids.
+He has expertise in the environmental chemistry and source identification of dioxins and furans, PCBs, PAHs, PFASs, organic and inorganic pesticides, heavy metals, and metalloids.
 Dr. Shields has also testified on the allocation and appropriateness of remediation costs at a variety of sites.
 He has specialized expertise in the forest products industry and at mining, smelting, and foundry sites.

 CREDENTIALS & PROFESSIONAL HONORS